Library of Congress Global Legal Monitor Update — Agenparl

-(AGENPARL) – mer 29 luglio 2020 You are subscribed to Global Legal Monitor from Library of Congress.
+(AGENPARL) – gio 30 luglio 2020 You are subscribed to Global Legal Monitor from Library of Congress.
 This information has recently been updated.

+Austria: Constitutional Court Clarifies Rules of Procedure Changes during Extraordinary Circumstances [ http://www.loc.gov/law/foreign-news/article/austria-constitutional-court-clarifies-rules-of-procedure-changes-during-extraordinary-circumstances/?loclr=eaglm ] 07/30/2020 01:05 PM EDT

+(July 30, 2020) On July 14, 2020, the Austrian Constitutional Court approved changes to its Rules of Procedure, which, among other things, allow for decisions using a written circulation procedure and videoconferencing when extraordinary circumstances are present.
+The changes clarify a March 2020 amendment to the Constitutional Court Act that was adopted to keep the [] body { font-size: 1em; font-family: Arial, Verdana, sans-serif; font-weight: normal; font-style: normal; color: #333333; }

 library of congress [ http://www.loc.gov ]